How Do Men Fall In Love? Tips For Reading Your Significant Other

 Our brain chemistry plays a significant role in what makes humans fall in love.
 When men fall in love, their brains flood with dopamine, norepinephrine, phenylethylamine, oxytocin, and testosterone, creating a rush of positive emotions.
 Though pheromones' role (or even existence) in humans has been disputed, there’s compelling new evidence that these chemicals are frequently activated by a woman’s pheromones, which are chemical scents we give off that are undetectable to the nose but irresistible to the brain.

-Some men also seem to fall out of love more quickly than others because the same chemicals may facilitate the “high” associated with infatuation, yet subside as a relationship mellows and gets more comfortable.
+Some men also seem to fall out of love more quickly than others because the same chemicals may facilitate the “high” associated with being deeply in love, yet subside as a relationship mellows and gets more comfortable.
 If a man becomes dependent on the “thrill of the chase,” and that thrill wears off, he may look for it again with someone else.
+In that way, when a man falls in love, he may not always know how permanent his feelings are.

 Men may fall in love first